Govt. Tourism License 3195/080/81

 • Accommodation standard tourist hotel twin-sharing room (2 nights in Kathmandu with breakfast).

-• Accommodation standard tourist hotel twin-sharing room for 1 night in Pokhara with breakfast.
+• Accommodation, standard tourist hotel twin-sharing room for 1 night in Pokhara with breakfast.

-• Kathmandu to Besi Sahar by Hiace, then drive to chame by local Jeep.
+• Kathmandu to Besi Sahar by Hiace, then drive to Chame by local Jeep.

 • All three meals on trekking (Breakfast, Lunch, Dinner) are chosen from the menu.